 Please check the visitor information signs which will be located and updated at the car parks, main entrances to the valley, and on our Facebook page.

 At Crag, south of Bleach Green we have felled an area of larch behind Crag Farm to reduce the risk of Phytophthora larch disease spreading from this woodland.
 We delayed felling until June 2020 to ensure that the Red Squirrels using this woodland have time to breed and for the young kits to be come mobile.
 We have felled all the larch to make space to expand the native woodland that is developing to the west of the site.
-This winter 2020/21 we will replant the felled area with a mix of native tree species including Scots pine, oak, birch and eared willow.
+Last winter 2020/21 we have replanted the felled area with a mix of native tree species including Scots pine, oak, birch and eared willow.
 Some difficult to reach larch trees at the top of the slope may need to be killed standing and left as a deadwood habitat.

 Most of our timber harvesting is focused on thinning the standing trees.
 This will remove around 20% of the trees with the aim of opening up the forest to develop more stable trees and a more diverse structure and species mix.
 The trees that are left will have more space to develop larger crowns to produce more cones and thus food for Red squirrels, Siskin and Nuthatch for example.
 A small area of larch at the entrance to the valley has been felled completely to make space for future native woodland planting and reduce the risk of Phytophthora larch disease spreading in the valley.
 We are also felling three areas of conifer trees at the east end of the valley to open up the valley bottom and River Liza .
 This will allow more diverse habitats to develop along the Liza , improve views for people and allow us to plant some more native species such as Scots pine, juniper, oak, birch, aspen and willow.